dexie/dexie-website/docs/Table/Table.bulkAdd().md

 ### Errors
 If some operations fail, bulkAdd will ignore those failures but return a rejected Promise with a [Dexie.BulkError](/docs/DexieErrors/Dexie.BulkError) referencing failures.
 If caller does not catch that error, transaction will abort.
-If caller wants to ignore the failes, the bulkAdd() operations must be catched. **NOTE: If you call bulkAdd() outside a transaction scope and an error occur on one of the operations, the successful operations will still be persisted to DB!
+If caller wants to ignore the fails, the bulkAdd() operations must be caught. **NOTE: If you call bulkAdd() outside a transaction scope and an error occur on one of the operations, the successful operations will still be persisted to DB!
 If this is not desired, surround your call to `bulkAdd()` in a transaction and catch the transaction's promise instead of the `bulkAdd()` operation.**

 ### Remarks